BioBoost/course-object-oriented-programming-with-cpp/docs/x-guides/mqtt/README.md

 ## Linux

 Well basically you just need to follow the [WSL guide](#windows-subsystem-for-linux-2) without the need for installing Windows and WSL :).

+## Simple MQTT Library

+If you wish you can make use of my Simple MQTT Library which hides a lot of the complexity of the C++ MQTT library.

+Feel free to use it inside your projects.
+There is even a nice example included.

+You can find it at [https://github.com/BioBoost/simple_mqtt_client](https://github.com/BioBoost/simple_mqtt_client).